houghtonmb/playingwithvariables/README.md

 # playingwithvariables
- With the program we are able to adjust variables in the Stylesheet using javascript sliders.
+ This is a small programm that allows our JS to manipulate the variables in the stylesheet.